 All prerequisite requirements as prescribed on the website.
 Science prerequisites must be completed at a college or university in the United States.
 Science courses completed at Canadian Institutions will be evaluated on an individual basis.

-Transcripts: It is the applicant's responsibility to have all foreign transcripts evaluated and interpreted officially for comparison with the United States Academic System.
+Transcripts: Only accepted students need to submit WES evaluations.
+It is the applicant's responsibility to have all foreign transcripts evaluated and interpreted officially for comparison with the United States Academic System.
 All courses must have grades.
 An official copy of the transcript and official transcript evaluation must be mailed from the evaluating agency directly to the CHA/PA Program.

 The transcript must be in English.
 The World Evaluation Services organization at www.wes.org

 English Proficiency Testing: Students whose native language is not English or who have not completed a degree at an institution where English was the language of instruction must demonstrate language proficiency by submitting scores on the Test of English as a Foreign Language (TOEFL) given by the Education Testing Service (www.ets.org

 ).
 The following minimum TOEFL scores are required for consideration of admission to the UCDHSC Child Health Associate/Physician Assistant Program:

 a.
 Internet Based Testing (iBT): 85 with a minimum of 20 in